nathan-fiscaletti/coattail/README.md

 When issuing a token, you can specify which actions the _Bearing Coattail Instance_ can perform, publish or subscribe to on the issuing Coattail instance.

-> See: [Managing Actions](./actions.md) for more information on the distinction between "publishing" an action and "performing" an action.
+> See: [Managing Actions & Receivers](#managing-actions--receivers) for more information on the distinction between "publishing" an action and "performing" an action.

 * "**Subscribable**": A JSON encoded array containing action names corresponding to actions on the _Issuing Coattail Instance_ who's output can be subscribed to by the _Bearing Coattail Instance_.
 * "**Publishable**": A JSON encoded array containing action names corresponding to actions on the _Issuing Coattail Instance_ who's subscribers can be remotely notified by the _Bearing Coattail Instance_ with plain data.